 If you go to these parades, you will notice that the masks are artworks made by very skilled and creative craftsmen.
 At their shops where they make them, which you can find at the mentioned places, they are still made traditionally, modeling first with mus and then coating it with several layers of newspaper and glue, to then paint and decorate them.
 Some people make their costumes for the masks and very important: a metal or wood frame, to give more height and presence to the character.

 All in all, activities like this one show the pure costarican traditions, the culture, the artwork, and the happy personality of the Ticos.

 For this reason, I invite you to be a part of them and get to know the activities they are doing in the towns, instead of dressing up as a skull and go to a bar at the night of October 31th, you can experience the pure and authentic traditions of a country full of historical surprises and legends in a magical night.

 CALENDAR OF ACTIVITES

-44 groups of Cimarronas, masquerades, folklore groups, stilts and circus artists will participate at this activity.
+44 groups of Cimarronas, masquerades, folklore groups, stilts, and circus artists will participate in this activity.

 Don’t forget to leave your comments or questions down below.
-We will be happy yo hear from you.
+We will be happy to hear from you.